Ludoviccccc/SimulateurGPT/README.md

 To provide more efficiency and to avoid working with a limited novelty in our parameter space, we also:
-* Perform lights mutations on the program according to a `mutation operator`.
-See function `exploration.imgep.mutation.mutate_instructions`
+* perform lights mutations on the program according to a `mutation operator`.
+See function `exploration.imgep.mutation.mutate_instructions`.
+The performed mutations consist of changing the existing instructions
  ### Results
 ![Alt text](image/comparaison_time.png)